TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Description:** Direct verbal confrontations, including threats and serious accusations.
 - **Mechanics:** Social skills like intimidation and deception become key, with outcomes influencing further escalation or resolution.
 - **Narrative:** Events are marked by aggressive negotiations or confrontations that could turn violent.
 - **Cost to Escalate Conflict:** Stepping up confrontations, increasing public disparagement or legal actions that might lead to open hostility.
 - **Cost to Deescalate Conflict:** Reducing hostile rhetoric, offering formal apologies, or providing compensation for past grievances.
+(Formal apology)
 >
 > - Example from Fiction:
 >